Productivity

 What if I skip a week?

 The world doesn't end, but the backlog compounds.
 One missed week means the next review takes 45 minutes instead of 30.
-Two missed weeks and you're back to the "where did everything go?" chaos.
-The weekly review is most valuable when it's consistent; it's insurance against the chaos of daily work.
+Two missed weeks and you're back to the overwhelm of not knowing what's slipping.
+The key is to treat it like a non-negotiable appointment, not something you do when you have time.

 The weekly review concept comes from David Allen's GTD, yes.
 But you don't need the full GTD system to benefit.
 The weekly review is the single most valuable piece of GTD; it works whether you use GTD, Todoist, a notebook, or no formal system at all.
 It's compatible with any workflow.